Cloufish/blog/_posts/2021-03-21-OWASP-ZAP-as-a-great-fuzzing-tool.md

 ---
-title: OWASP-ZAP is it a great alternative for Burp-Suite Intruder?
+title: OWASP-ZAP-Fuzzer is it a great alternative for Burp-Suite Intruder?
 date: 2021-03-21 06:46:00 +0100
 categories: [Web Bug Bounty, Tools]
 tags: [fuzzing, owasp, zaproxy]